-It’s more than the $15 per thousand I was making with Mediavine, but it’s not fair to compare sites in two different niches.
+It's more than the $15 per thousand I was making with Mediavine ads, but it's not fair to compare sites in two different niches.
 Even so, an extra $2.40 per thousand visitors is a lot.

 The biggest concern on Ezoic vs. Mediavine has been that site speed is often more heavily affected by Ezoic.
 In theory this could cause some SEO issues, but if it was that bad a situation they wouldn't be able to survive as an ad platform.